 Due to the amount of time it takes our clerks to process an application for a marriage license, paperwork is required to be filed by 4:00 pm in order for your application to be completed by 4:30 pm.

 Governed by Florida Statute, Chapter 741

 - License is valid for 60 days after issuance.

-- 3 day waiting period required for Florida residents, unless Premarital Class is completed prior to obtaining license.
-The 3 day waiting period begins the day after the license is issued.
-For example, if the license is issued on Monday, day 1 of the count is Tuesday, day 2 is Wednesday, day 3 is Thursday, Friday is the first day they can be married.
+- 3-day waiting period required for Florida residents, unless Premarital Class is completed prior to obtaining license.
+The 3-day waiting period begins the day after the license is issued.
+For example, if the license is issued on Monday, day 1 of the count is Tuesday, day 2 is Wednesday, day 3 is Thursday, Friday is the first day the couple can be married.

 - Valid identification required for both parties.

 - Family Law Handbook – Family Law Handbook – En Espanol

 - Requires valid government-issued identification with signature